nabanitabag/llm-starter/README.md

 ```
 We do all code development on your local machine.
 We submit jobs from CHTC.
-When submitting jobs, we'll only use scripts the `chtc` directory.
-We won't run any python code the CHTC submit node.
+When submitting jobs, we'll only use scripts in the `chtc` directory.
+We won't run any python code on the CHTC submit node.

 2. On both your local machine and CHTC submit node, update the `USER` `HOSTNAME` variables in
 `job.sh`, `login_chtc.sh`, and `transfer_to_chtc.sh` to match your CHTC username and hostname.